vsg-dev/osg2vsg/README.md

     https://github.com/openscenegraph/OpenSceneGraph

-You'll also need glslLang inorder to compile GLSL shaders to Vulkan compatible SPIR-V shaders at runtime. glslLang can be downloaded and built using the following.
+You'll also need glslLang inorder to compile GLSL shaders to Vulkan compatible SPIR-V shaders at runtime. glslLang can be downloaded and built using the following (Alternatively, you could use glslLang version bundled with LunarG SDK and located in `SDK_INSTALL_PATH/glslang`).

     git clone https://github.com/KhronosGroup/glslang.git
     cd ./glsllang
+    ./update_glslang_sources.py
     cmake . -G "Visual Studio 15 2017 Win64"

 Open the generated Visual Studio solution file (Ensure you start Visual Studi as Admin if installing to the default location).
 Build install target for debug and release and finally add the install location (default C:\Program Files\glslang) to CMAKE_PREFIX_PATH environment variable.